 We're active at all levels to stop the illegal ivory chain.
-That includes everything from supporting law enforcement and case building to monitoring the judiciary and aiding customs officials.
+We support law enforcement and case building, monitor the judiciary, and aid customs officials.

 We work with law enforcement to shut ivory trafficking networks in Africa.
 In January 2017, our Wildlife Crime Unit in northern Congo was part of a big bust that yielded over 150 lbs. of ivory.